Thomas Dalton-Morgan: Second World War

-In April 1940 Dalton-Morgan applied to return to flying, and was promoted to flight lieutenant on 26 April.
-He was then appointed to No. 43 Squadron RAF ("The Fighting Cocks") as a flight commander in June 1940.
+In early June 1940 Dalton-Morgan, desiring a return to operational duties, went to No. 6 Operational Training Unit at Sutton Bridge for a refresher in flying.
+Now a flight lieutenant following a promotion the previous April, two weeks later he was posted to No. 43 Squadron as a flight commander.
 With minimal fighter experience as a fighter pilot he flew Hawker Hurricanes from RAF Tangmere (part of No. 11 Group RAF).